ryanbordo/Chi-Psi-Website/design-plan/design-journey.md

 Task 4: Again went to the values page.
 The participant found that Chi Psi is a frad that pays a lot of attention to philantrophy.
 This resonates with the participant because they organized a lot of charity events during high school and also donated money to help people in need.

+### Participant 4 (Final Submission)
+> Using your notes from above, describe your user by answering the questions below.

+1. Who is your user, e.g., where does the user come from, what is the user's job, characteristics, etc.?

+    Participant 4 is a junior at Cornell and is in Greek life.
+He is majoring in hotel.

+2. Does the user belong to your audience of the site?

+    > If “No”, what’s your strategy of associating the user test results to your audience’s needs and wants?
+How can your re-design choices based on the user tests make a better fit for the audience?

+   No. Although my user is not part of our website's audience, he went through the process of joining a fraternity when he was a freshman, so his feedback is useful as he understands what kind of information a potential member of Greek life would like to see.

+### Participant 4 -- Testing Notes (Final Submission)
+> When conducting user testing, you should take notes during the test.

+Task 1:

+Task 2:

+Task 3:

+Task 4:

 TODO: add more participants if necessary